 In 2018-19, our regional scrutiny committees looked at a range of issues and put forward a number of recommendations across four key service areas.

 This was looked into as residents had stated that “some people felt isolated and that the human aspect of living in a housing association home had gone and some felt disconnected from their landlord.”

 Among the changes being made in this area, Clarion Voice – our dedicated online forum for residents – has been relaunched as a more dynamic, engaging and social platform, featuring local and national news and advice.

-The effectiveness of customer satisfaction surveys was investigated to ensure they were reaching a representative sample of residents and we also looked at what was being done with the data to drive service improvement.
+The effectiveness of customer satisfaction surveys was investigated to ensure they were reaching a representative sample of residents.
+We also looked at what was being done with the data to drive service improvement.

-As a result, quarterly surveys will now be communicated more broadly to residents using digital platforms and the myclarionhousing.com website.
+As a result, quarterly surveys will now be communicated more broadly to residents using our website and digital platforms.

-This area was selected in light of concerns arising from the Grenfell Tower fire and taking into consideration Dame Judith Hackitt’s subsequent Building a Safer Future report.
+This area was selected in light of concerns arising from the Grenfell Tower fire and taking into consideration the subsequent Building a Safer Future report.

 Among the committee’s recommendations is for information on vulnerable residents to be made available to the emergency services.
 Regular fire safety awareness bulletins, together with a reminder of Clarion’s fire safety mission statement, are also being circulated to residents.

 4. Empty property standards

 This was looked at following feedback about sub-standard work to empty (void) properties designed to bring them up to standard for incoming tenants to view.
 The condition of empty properties was also given as a reason for refusing properties by a number of applicants.